-Sara Schairer wrote and recorded the following meditation practices, and they aim to help you expand your circle of compassion while remembering that you, too, deserve compassion.
+Sara Schairer recorded the following meditation practices.
+They aim to help you be more mindful, to expand your circle of compassion, and to remember that you, too, deserve compassion.

 Sara is the founder of Compassion It® and senior facilitator of Compassion Cultivation Training®.